CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ## 3 Task 1: Set Up the example.edu Domain

-In this task, we will go to the container folder for theexample.edunameserver.
-This container hosts theexample.edudomain.
+In this task, we will go to the container folder for the example.edu nameserver.
+This container hosts the example.edu domain.
 We will modify the files inside this folder, so the nameserver can support DNSSEC queries.

 ### 3.1 Task 1.a: Generate keys for example.edu server